wmerfalen/tdm/src/doc/storyline/01-defiler.md

 different.
 All meat shipments are the size of human adults.

 # Quest 1: Infiltration of Allied Foods' butcher area
-We need you enter the Allied Foods marketplace and find take several samples of the meat that is being stored.
-Once you have the samples, bring them back to the TRITON science lab here in the COBALT Forward Operating Base.
+We need you to enter the Allied Foods marketplace and find anything that may point toward illegal activity.
+I've got clearance from very high up on this one, and the district attorney is just itching to find a reason to blow the cover on this operation.

 # Quest 1: Armed Resistance
 	- RADIO: "We did not expect for there to be armed guards, but it's also not